openskydoor/openskydoor.github.io/_posts/2021-01-11-double-deep-q-learning.markdown

 #### Pros and Cons
 Q-learning is beneficial since it has lower variance updates; you don't need as many samples to improve your model as, e.g., a policy gradient method would require.

-One drawback is DDQN as I've described above will not work well with problems with continuous action.
+One drawback is q-learning as I've described above will not work well with problems with continuous action.
 Note the $$max$$ function in the target value $$r(s_t, a_t) + \gamma \max_{\boldsymbol{a_{t+1}}} Q_{\phi'}$$.
-Trying to taking the max of some continuous will require infinite samples!
+Trying to find the max value in some continuous space will require infinite samples!
 You could ignore and just take the maximum of what you've sampled so far, but that will not be very accurate.
-There are a few options to improve this situation with better optimization or learning an approximation of this problematic function $$max$$ that I won't discuss in detail here.
+There are a few options here to allow you to still use q-learning, such as with better optimization or learning an approximation of this problematic function $$max$$, but further details will be a topic for another post.